Student Rights and Responsibilities (Code of Conduct)

 - Failing to comply with the final decision of a judicial board or administrative action.

-- Engages or threatens to engage in behavior which poses imminent danger of causing
+- Engages in or threatens to engage in behavior which poses imminent danger of causing

-- Obstructing or disrupting teaching, administrative or public service function of the University.
+- Obstructing or disrupting the teaching, administrative, or public service function

 - Obstructing or disrupting disciplinary proceedings or authorized University activities.